 Tackle One Task at a Time

-For lawyers, doing one thing at a time is key for being efficient and productive.
-It helps improve the work’s quality.
+For lawyers, doing one thing at a time is key to being efficient and productive.
+It helps improve the quality of the work.
 Also, it’s a great way to manage time better, which is very important in the legal field.

 Downsides of Multitasking